Skip to content

 Provide an appropriate leaflet with the tenancy agreement to each of your new tenants.
 This will help your tenants to understand their responsibilities and Islington’s waste and recycling service so they can do the right thing from the start.

-Remind tenants / leaseholders how to use the recycling bins appropriately
+Remind tenants or leaseholders how to use the recycling bins appropriately

 Use these posters in communal areas for your tenants: